Akashay-Anand/DataBase/01_Basics_DBMS.md

 # DBMS Application Architectures

 > architecture which defines how the client system will interact with DB
-> Client machines, on which remote DB users work, and server machines on which DB system runs.
+- Client machines, on which remote DB users work.
+-  server machines on which DB system runs.

-### T1 Architecture
+### Tier-1 ( T1 ) Architecture
 > The client, server & DB all present on the same machine.
 > Ex: project in which database is present in our local system